CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 - 2nd time for right arm

 <img src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/calibration_procedure.png" width=350px>

+The participants should get the impression that the robot is actually **pressing** and **depressing** the space bar, i.e. actively participating in the experiment even though it's keyboard is not connected (see above).

 Great, you are done!
 Now you can basically run the experiment.